When Does Flirting Cross The Line?

 Determining when flirting crosses the line means understanding and being aware of several things, the biggest of which is how your partner feels about your behavior.

-Your partner deserves respect and consideration and if your flirtatious behavior makes them feel uncomfortable or sends a message that you may be available in a romantic way, then you have gone too far.
-It’s in this way that flirting can often feel like cheating even if you have no intention of becoming physically intimate with someone else.
+Your partner deserves your respect and consideration, and if your flirtatious behavior makes them feel uncomfortable or sends a message that you may be available in a romantic way, then you’ve gone too far.

-So, if you’re wondering if your flirting has crossed the line ask yourself the following questions:
+So, if you’re wondering if your flirting has crossed the line, ask yourself the following questions:

-• How does my partner honestly feel about the way I’m acting?
-If you don’t know you will need to ask – don’t assume you know the answer.
 Just because they haven’t said anything doesn’t mean they aren’t bothered, feeling belittled, or insecure.

-• Is it possible that you are sending the wrong signals?
 In the case of Teresa, the person with whom she was flirting, Rick, assumed she was romantically interested in him even though she wasn’t.
-Flirtatious behavior is subject to interpretation and just because you feel your intentions are innocent doesn’t mean they will be perceived that way by others.

 Answering these questions will help you understand if your behavior is appropriate or if your flirting has gone too far.

-One of the biggest problems with flirtatious behavior is the doors that it can open up for other actions like cheating.
-It’s entirely possible for flirting to ignite a spark between two people that can lead to the development of an emotional or physical affair.
+It’s entirely possible, even when you have no intention, for flirting to ignite a spark between two people that can lead to the development of an emotional or physical affair.

 The truth is that cheating doesn't 'just happen.'
 People do things, often unknowingly, that make it more likely, and flirting is one of them.
 While you should definitely care how your partner feels about your being flirtatious, you shouldn't decide whether it's okay or not just based on what they say.
 I regularly hear partners say they don't care.
 Whether this is really true or they just don't want to be bluntly honest I'm never quite sure, but what I am sure about is that they don't truly understand the risks and negative aspects of flirting.
 People who are in committed relationships and still flirt are seeking external validation and acceptance.
-When these needs are so great that you're willing to act inappropriately there's a problem.
-And it's a psychological problem involving your self-identity that's being masked as 'just being friendly and having fun' when that's not what it really is - it's insecurity.
+When these needs are so great that you're willing to act inappropriately, there's a problem.
+And it's a psychological problem involving your self-identity that's being masked as, 'just being friendly and having fun', when that's not what it really is - it's insecurity.”

 Is Flirting Ever Okay?